 \section{Related Work}

 Ensembling\textemdash combining multiple pre-trained models\textemdash is an effective approach to improve predictive performance and robustness.
 Common strategies include bagging, stacking, and ensemble selection (ES).
-Bagging and stacking are typically integrated into the training process, whereas ES can be applied post hoc, that is, after model training has completed.
-ES might then also be referred to as post hoc ensembling.
+Bagging and stacking are typically integrated into the training process, whereas ES is applied post hoc, that is, after model training has completed.
+ES is thus called post hoc ensembling.
 Figure~\ref{fig:rel-work} provides an overview of the research fields discussed in the following paragraphs.

-ES as introduced by \cite{caruana_ensemble_2004} is a forward selection algorithm that greedily constructs an ensemble by iteratively adding the model that improves the predictive performance of the ensemble the most.
-The resulting ensemble is defined by a weight vector derived from this superset of selected models.
-In this work, we adopt a broader interpretation of ensemble selection: Any algorithm that produces such a weight vector from a pool of trained models qualifies as ES.
+ES, as introduced by \cite{caruana_ensemble_2004}, is a forward selection algorithm that greedily constructs an ensemble by iteratively adding the model that most improves the ensemble's predictive performance.
+The resulting ensemble is defined by a weight vector derived from the selected models in this superset.
+We adopt a broader interpretation of ensemble selection: Any algorithm that produces such a weight vector from a pool of trained models qualifies as ES.
 To distinguish the classical algorithm of Caruana et al., we refer to it as greedy ensemble selection (GES).

 Post-hoc ensembling is a widely adopted component in automated machine learning (AutoML) systems, particularly for tabular data~\citep{erickson_autogluon-tabular_2020, feurer_efficient_2015, purucker_assembled-openml_2023}.
 It enables the reuse of models generated during training without retraining, making it a computationally attractive final optimization step.
 Although ensemble selection can theoretically be used during training, we reserve the term ES for its post-hoc usage in this work.
 The term blending also appears in this context, but it specifically refers to ensemble selection applied to a holdout validation set distinct from the training data.